amartyahatua/questions/algorithm.md

 Try following questions as an exercise of this post.
 1) Write a Memoized solution for LCS problem.
 Note that the Tabular solution is given in the CLRS book.
 2) How would you choose between Memoization and Tabulation?

+# What is optimal substructure property (OSP) ?
+Why finding shortest path finding paroblem has OSP but does not have in longest path finding problem?